ryancharris/rch-gatsby/src/posts/2019-03-09-open-source/index.md

   - "./hacktoberfest.png"
 ---

-When I was first trying to transition into tech, I spent a lot of time networking at Meetups and having coffee with local developers to find out how I could build my skills. **There were three pieces of advice I heard consistently: do online tutorials, build portfolio projects and contribute to open source projects.**
+Before becoming a developer, I spent a decade working in film and television, so when I first started transitioning into tech, I spent a lot of time networking, going to Meetups and having coffee with other developers.
+I was primarily interested in **finding out what I needed to know to become employable and how I could go about learning those skills**.
+I heard a few answers consistently: do online tutorials, build your portfolio and contribute to open source projects.

-While the first two are relatively straightforward, contributing to open source software (OSS) projects can be a bit more opaque.
-Even experienced developers unfamiliar with OSS often have questions like:
+The first two are relatively straightforward, but contributing to open source software (OSS) is a bit more opaque, especially for new developers.
+While the “hows” of contributing can be a bit unclear, the “whys” are much more tangible.

-- How do I find an open source project?
-- What is the workflow for contributing to one?
-- Where do I find bugs or features to work on?

-These are all great questions, so to make the process a bit less daunting, let’s go through them one by one.
-Then, you’ll be well equipped to start contributing!

 ![Rawpixel](./fist-bump.jpg)

 <span className="BlogPost__image-caption">Image source <a href="https://pixabay.com/users/rawpixel-4283981/">Rawpixel</a></span>

+**Employers are often looking for developers who have worked on a team** before, which can be a catch-22 for new developers who have only built side projects or done freelance work by themselves.
+By contributing to OSS, you will learn tools teams use industry-wide to collaborate, including version control systems and platforms like GitHub.

+You will also gain experience in the “soft-skills” of engineering like how to communicate and collaborate with other developers.
+It also gives you an opportunity to give back to the community and help others who are earlier in their developer journey, much like you were before.

+**Open source projects provide an opportunity for developers to learn skills that will make them more employable.** Here’s how you can get started!

 ### Why contribute to open source?